ardriveapp/ardrive-cli/README.md

 $ ardrive upload-file --wallet-file /path/to/my/wallet.json --parent-folder-id "f0c58c11-430c-4383-8e54-4d864cc7e927" --local-file-path ./helloworld.txt --boost 1.5
 ```

+TODO:
 list out the drive info to get the ar:// links
-create a private drive, upload files/folders, list out the drive incl. keys
+upload files/folders
 show how list drive could be piped into things like...

 -   get number of files
 -   get size
 -   get other cool things?

-create a folder, upload a single file to it, move another file into that new folder
+upload a single file to it, move another file into that new folder
 get all info for a specific file
 generating share urls